shalkie/join/README.rst

 To participate as a contributor, it's important to use the mailing lists.
 Here's a list of them all, with a good description of each.

-* https://groups.google.com/group/goose-linux - Main GoOSe Project mailing list (Highly Recommended) Please join this list and introduce yourself to the community.
+* https://groups.google.com/group/goose-linux - Main GoOSe Project mailing list (Mandatory, for now) Please join this list and introduce yourself to the community.

 Become a Contributor
 --------------------